Five Of The Most Unusual Christmas Trees In America

 Christmas trees are easily among the most familiar symbols of the holiday season.
-Seen in cities and homes across the nation, Christmas trees are typically evergreen adorned with lights and sparkly decorations.
-But some America cities prefer a tree that connects with its local culture.
+Seen in cities and homes across the nation, they are typically evergreen, adorned with lights and sparkly decorations.
+But some American cities prefer a tree that connects with their local culture.
 Unsurprisingly, not all of these trees are evergreen or even plastic green.
 Here are just five of the most unusual Christmas trees in America.

 Barrel Tree – Lynchburg, Tennessee

 An annual holiday tradition, this city’s most famous business has Christmas trees made with whiskey barrels.
-That business is Jack Daniels, world famous for its black label Tennessee whiskey.
-In its 10th year, Barrel trees are part of the Jack Daniels fundraiser, Operation Ride Home, that helps bring troops back home for the holidays.
-The tradition has become so popular that barrel trees can now be seen in eight other cities.
-Among these other cities are Boston, Cleveland, Nashville and Las Vegas.
-People can bid on the top barrel of each of the trees, with the proceeds going to Operation Ride Home.
-Additionally, customers can make a donation directly online.
+That business is Jack Daniels, world-famous for its black-label Tennessee whiskey.
+In its 10th year, Barrel Trees is part of the Jack Daniels fundraiser, Operation Ride Home, which helps bring troops back home for the holidays.
+The tradition has become so popular that these unusual Christmas barrel trees can now be seen in eight other cities.
+Boston, Cleveland, Nashville, and Las Vegas are among these different cities.
+People can bid on the top barrel of each tree, with the proceeds going to Operation Ride Home.
+Additionally, customers can donate directly online.

 Related: Biltmore Estate From Greenville